 Percentage of click active affiliates refers to the number of affiliates generating clicks for an advertiser versus the number of joined affiliates.
 This is important to review periodically to ensure that you are activating affiliates who join your program.
 If the percentage is low, then you may want to consider an activation strategy.

-Percentage of sale active affiliates refer to the number of affiliates who are driving sales or conversions compared with the number of affiliates joined to an affiliate program.
-If the percentage is low, then you would want to look at how to activate more affiliates who are joined to your program.
+Percentage of sale active affiliates refers to the number of affiliates who are driving sales or conversions compared with the number of affiliates joined to an affiliate program.
+If the percentage is low, then you would want to look at how to activate more affiliates who are joined your program.

 Percentage of revenue generated per affiliate provides clear insights on which affiliates are generating the most revenue for your program.
 This is calculated by dividing each individual affiliate’ sales revenue value by the total affiliate sales revenue for the period you are reviewing.
 This data will help an advertiser to work on diversifying the affiliate activity, grow mid-tier affiliates, as well as ensure that any fluctuations in the top affiliates are flagged for review.
 Affiliate marketing is often driven by a handful of affiliates who will be generating the majority of the affiliate revenue, it is best to look at ways to increase the top affiliate list to diversify and reduce the risk of relying on a small number of affiliates.